The Ultimate Matcha Crawl Through Manhattan's Best Shops

 - Don't skip meals between shops; the caffeine adds up

-- Take the B/D/F/M train from Rockefeller back downtown if your feet are tired
+- Take the B/D/F/M train from Rockefeller back downtown if our feet are tired

 - Consider splitting drinks at each stop to avoid caffeine overload

 This crawl represents Manhattan matcha's full spectrum—from traditional ceremony to modern innovation, aesthetic Instagram cafés to hidden concourse gems.
-By the end, you'll have a deep appreciation for how this ancient Japanese tea has been reinterpreted for 21st century New York.
+By the end, we'll have gained a deep appreciation for how this ancient Japanese tea has been reinterpreted for 21st century New York.

 Sources: NYC Matcha Guide 2024, Eater NY "Best Matcha in Manhattan" (October 2024), Time Out New York Matcha Map (November 2024), interviews with shop owners (November 2024)